Frequently Asked Questions

 Local counsel can prove helpful in securing discovery from Texas non-parties, including: (1) ensuring that the subpoena is issued and served properly in accordance with Texas rules; (2) ensuring that all notice requirements are met; (3) assisting with problems as they arise, including enforcement issues; and (4) providing helpful local knowledge including the identities of reputable process servers and court reporters.

-Brian C. Brisco is an attorney in the Litigation Practice Group at Cantey Hanger LLP.
+Chris Brown is an attorney in the Litigation Practice Group at Cantey Hanger LLP.